quantumr8/dotfiles/README.md

 ### Introduction

-    My current and ongoing linux setup.
+    My current and ever changing linux setup.
 Includes both my Desktop and my server for a more streamlined experience.
+Both are Arch linux based.
 Please make your own adjustments as needed.

 ## Contents